- About Us

 - Estimate the effect of any year-end planning moves on the alternative minimum tax (AMT).
 When doing this, keep in mind that many tax breaks allowed for purposes of calculating regular taxes are disallowed for AMT purposes.
 These include the deduction for state property taxes on your residence, state income taxes (or state sales tax if you elect this deduction option), miscellaneous itemized deductions, and personal exemption deductions.
 Other deductions, such as for medical expenses, are calculated in a more restrictive way for AMT purposes than for regular tax purposes.
 As a result, in some cases, deductions should be deferred rather than accelerated to keep them from being lost because of the AMT.

-I’d be happy to sit down with you and discuss some tax-reduction strategies you can take before 2012 ends to get yourself in tip-top tax shape.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with a financial planner has helped them.
+We’d be happy to sit down with you and discuss some tax-reduction strategies you can take before 2012 ends to get yourself in tip-top tax shape.
+Because we work with Chevron executives, managers, employees and retirees, we're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with a financial planner has helped them.